 The popularity of Robo Advisors is blowing up.
 During the olden days, you need to pay an expensive financial advisor for investment allocation/advice and portfolio management.
-On most occasions, the service only comes as part of a larger bundle of financial services.
+The service only comes as part of a larger bundle of financial services on most occasions.

 Robo Advisors make it easier for the average Joe to manage investment portfolios, and a majority of services even offer free allocation advice without charging management fees.

-Robo Advisors only cost between a quarter and a third of what human advisors will typically charge for the same service.
-They can come in the form of management or advisory fees, and may differ significantly from one service to the next.
+Robo Advisors only cost between a quarter and a third of what human advisors typically charge for the same service.
+They can come in management or advisory fees and may differ significantly from one service to the next.

-Here are the best Robo Advisors with the lowest fees:
+Here are the best cheapest Robo Advisors with the lowest fees:

 M1 Finance is a free robo advisor.
 Yes, it’s 100 percent free and requires a $0 minimum deposit.
 But it’s not perfect.
 The service does not include tax-loss harvesting and your account needs to have at least $100 to begin trading.
 However, this is not a bad thing.
 The $100 minimum deposit is one of the lowest in the world of automated investing.
 The service also charges $0 trading fees.

 And even though M1 Finance has no option to invest in mutual funds, the service offers taxable, joint, and Roth IRA accounts.
-It also offers SEP IRA, Rollover IRA, and Traditional IRA accounts.
+It also provides SEP IRA, Rollover IRA, and Traditional IRA accounts.
 What makes M1 Finance unique is the pie graph interface.
-Your portfolio is presented in slices of pie to easily determine the allocation for each investment.
+Your portfolio is presented in slices of pie to determine the allocation for each investment quickly.
 You can choose from pre-built pies or create your own!
-This is a fully automated service that maintains your allocations and rebalances the portfolio as needed.
+This fully-automated service maintains your allocations and rebalances the portfolio as needed.